alvarotrigo/fullPage.js/README.md

 ## Introduction
 Suggestion are more than welcome, not only for feature requests but also for coding style improvements.
-Let's make this a great plugin to make people's lives easier!
+Let's make this a great library to make people's lives easier!

 ## Compatibility
 fullPage.js is fully functional on all modern browsers, as well as some old ones such as Internet Explorer 8, 9, Opera 12, etc.